The Complete Guide to Guitar Chords

 Try them out, see how they sit under your fingers, and figure out if this chord system is right for you.

 Lastly, don’t feel like you have to use every CAGED chord in your playing.

 Over time, you’ll find that you prefer to use some barre chord shapes and some CAGED chords in your playing.

 Closed Position Chords

-Closed Position Chords are mostly for those guitarists looking to explore Jazz guitar chords, as well as challenge themselves with wider stretches in their guitar chords on the fretboard.
+Closed Position Chords are mostly for those guitarists looking to explore jazz guitar chords, as well as challenge themselves with wider stretches on the fretboard.